weidai11/cryptopp/Readme.txt

   * A high level interface for most of the above, using a filter/pipeline metaphor
   * benchmarks and validation testing
-  * x86, x86_64, MMX, SSE2, SSE4 assembly code for the most commonly used
+  * x86, x64 (x86-64), x32 (ILP32), ARM-32, Aarch32 and Aarch64 code for the commonly
+    used algorithms
-    algorithms, with run-time CPU feature detection and code selection.
+      + run-time CPU feature detection and code selection</li>
-    Limited ARM NEON and ARMv8 ASIMD, CRC and Crypto extension support
+      + supports GCC-style and MSVC-style inline assembly, and MASM for x64
+      + x86, x64 (x86-64), x32 provides MMX, SSE2, and SSE4 implementations
+      + ARM-32, Aarch32 and Aarch64 provides NEON, ASIMD and ARMv8 implementations

 The Crypto++ library was orginally written by Wei Dai.
 The library is now maintained by several team members and the community.
 You are welcome to use it